 - Badass Family: Terri's as much of an activist as Steve was- before they met, she ran her own wildlife rescue in her home state of Oregon, with a focus on cougars.
 Bindi, rather than face traumatization, went right to work in her late father's footsteps as an activist and a animal-related TV show host.
 Robert's become quite the wildlife photographer- a hobby he shares with his late father -and has been working his way up to getting down and dirty with the crocodiles and other heavy-hitters of the zoo, under the guidance of Wes Mannion, Steve's oldest friend.
 To this day, the whole family still traps and wrangles crocodiles for research, just like Steve did.

 - Big Fun: Steve was slightly overweight, which lent this element to his enthusiastic personality.
 Not that he was weak, or harmless- this was a man who wrestled crocodiles for a living.
+His son, Robert, seems to be built much the same way - large and strong.

 - Canine Companion